Brave Frontier 2: Development

 In an interview with Famitsu regarding the game's development, Takahashi stated that "Brave Frontier is a titled type, so you can do a sequel in the form of version up, and of course it was an idea.
 However, in a conversation I have with Hironobu Sakaguchi in the past, I remembered that he said "I think it's okay to put out a sequel or 2 or 3, even on a smartphone game", and as a result of considering various reasons, this time I wen to a sequel with a completely new work like this."
 He also said regarding the story and main character that "The first Brave Frontier is focused on the hero in Elgaia and Grand Gaia.
 But the hero in Brave Frontier 2 is a person living in the kingdom named Zeltabia which is totally different from them."

 The game then hosted its Press Release Conference on February 12, 2018, which reveals the game's release date as well as several bonuses that can be obtained in the game itself.
 To also promote the game in Japan, A-Lim collaborated with Toei Company to produce two promotional videos featuring the 37th Sentai series Zyuden Sentai Kyoryuger, which also marked the reunion of the show's original cast members.
 The first one is a newly produced episode, while the other is a parody of the game done in the style of Super Sentai.
 Both videos were available limitedly in the game's official YouTube Channel.

 Release

-The game is released on both iOS and Android platforms on February 22, 2018, with the PC version be released on Q3 2018.
+The game is released on both iOS and Android platforms on February 22, 2018.
 A Pre-release campaign with various rewards that can be used in the game.
 According to Takahashi, there are no plans for a release outside Japan.
+The PC version was scheduled for release on DMM Games in Q3 2018, but was later cancelled.